bioinformatics-training/intro-machine-learning-2017/docs/04-nearest-neighbours.md

 #### Resolving skewness
-Many of the predictors exhibit skewness, for example:
+Many of the predictors in the segmentation data set exhibit skewness, _i.e._ the distribution of their values is asymmetric, for example:

 ```r
 qplot(segmentationTrain$IntenCoocASMCh3, binwidth=0.1) +